SuniAnalytics/Credit_Risk_Analysis/README.md

   - Undersampling model (Cluster Centroids)
   - Combination sampling (SMOTEEN)
   - Ensemble Models to minimize bias (Balanced Randon Forest Classifier, Easy ensemble AdaBoost classifier)
+  - Analyzed accuracy and classification reports of each of the models and compared to identify best model among the 6 models.

 ## Results